Mehgugs/lacord/docs/api.md

 #### Ratelimits

 The api client will automatically handle ratelimits for you.
 429s may still be encountered and will be handled as well.
-Running in the same lua state, api clients will share ratelimit internals on a per token basis (i.e. if you were to create two identical clients, they would use the same internals).
-When system threads are involved -- via cqueues threads -- there are no provided mechanisms to serialize ratelimit state and sync up independant lua states, but this should not be a major issue.
-You may opt in to more thorough ratelimit state retention via the `options.track_ratelimits` argument to `new()`, but this should be treated as a deubugging feature.
+When system threads are involved –  via cqueues threads –  there are no provided mechanisms to serialize ratelimit state and sync up independant lua states, but this should not be a major issue.

 What follows is a short description of the ratelimiting algorithm used by lacord:

-- 1) Calculate major parameters (via internal function `resolve_majors`)
+1. Calculate major parameters (via internal function `resolve_majors`)
-- 2) Look up the bucket id and bucket associated with this request (via internal function `get_routex`)
-- 3) If no such bucket exists return a generic bucket which just considers major parameters.
-- 4) Lock the bucket (this waits until we're able to make a request)
-- 5) At this point we check if we're on the global limit and wait until it's expired, I lock the bucket before this due to how the requests are queued.
-- 6) We actually make a request now.
-- 7) Calculate delays if remaining=='0'
-- 8) Discover the bucket id.
-- 9) If we were using a generic bucket we record the request's bucket id so that it'll be picked in future.
-- 10) If our status code was 429 we double check the delay from the body, and update global information if it was a global 429.
-After waiting an appropriate amount of time this request will try again (this can happen up to 5 times).
-- 12) Finally we unlock the appropriate bucket after the calculated delay (there's some messy code for resolving the generic and new bucket please feel free to PR a better solution there).
+2. Check if we already know what the ratelimit bucket is:
+    - If yes, then continue.
+    - If no, go to 4.
+3. Get an instance of the ratelimiter and `:enter` it.
+4. Make the request and resolve the 50/sec global ratelimit.
+5. If it was the first time the ratelimit information is saved.
+6. `:exit` from the bucket.